will7sburger/FinalProj/README.md

-# Emocio - The Emotion Image Editor
+# Emocio - Emotion-Perception Generator

 A Next.js-based application that enables users to upload portrait images and adjust facial emotional expressions using AI.